+With Radhikaraje’s urge to provide a room for Arts appreciation in India, she through the Maharani Chimnabai Stree Udyogalaya Trust organizes a uniquely curated and hugely successful artisanal fair called Urja, giving neglected craftsperson a safe and dignified outlet to interact with the urbane and sell their blocked stock.
 She has been instrumental in bringing collaborations with foundations and designers to Baroda such as Santati- Then.
 Now.
-Next, a one of a kind jamdani textile experiment where India’s most well recognised artist Raja Ravi Varma’s works have been woven on khadi.
+Next, a one of a kind jamdani textile experiment where India’s most well recognized artist Raja Ravi Varma’s works have been woven on khadi.

-In memory of her father in law, Late Maharaja Ranjitsinh Gaekwad, an artist, musician and patron, Radhikaraje has initiated the Maharaja Ranjitsinh Gaekwad Festival of Arts, a two day celebration of Indian culture that brings to the city the finest caliber of Hindustan classical vocal and instrumental music along with a fine display of art.
+In memory of her father-in-law, Late Maharaja Ranjitsinh Gaekwad, an artist, musician and patron, Radhikaraje has initiated the Maharaja Ranjitsinh Gaekwad Festival of Arts, a two-day celebration of Indian culture that brings to the city the finest caliber of Hindustan classical vocal and instrumental music along with a fine display of art.

 Recognizing Radhikaraje’s efforts in improving® people’s well-being – providing financial support to the underprivileged and upholding women’s power, she has been conferred the Aspen Global Leadership Fellowship, recognized as one of ‘India’s Top 50 Women in Indian Luxury’ by LuxeBook.
 She has also received awards in Social Entrepreneurship and Heritage Revivalist by esteemed organizations and publications.
 Alongside her philanthropic endeavors, she shares her insights by regularly contributing to leading newspapers and magazines.
 As an enthusiastic traveler, Radhikaraje has visited over 50 countries, immersing herself in wildlife, history, and wine.